Tilkal/graphql-to-gsheet/README.md

 ## Using the Console

-The *easiest* way, especially for non developers, to get this up and running is to copy and paste the code from the .gs files here into the script editor of Google Sheets.
+The *easiest* way to get this up and running is to copy and paste the code from the .gs files here into the script editor of Google Sheets.
 If you have some experience with this, it should be fairly straightforward.

 **1. Upload the TilkalGQLSheets file in Google drive**

 Download the file TilkalGQL2Sheets.xlsx.
 Upload it to your Google Drive and open it as a Google Sheet.

+**Save the file as a GoogleSheet.
+Go to File > Save as GoogleSheet**

 **2. Open the Apps Script Editor or GAS editor**